-"We offer a warm hub, lunches and coffee."

-3% of East Devon halls without Wi-Fi are planning to get it, hoping that this will make their halls more attractive to a variety of audiences.

-41% of halls are planning to make improvements to the buildings such as extensions, toilet renovations, kitchen upgrades, increased insulation, improved accessibility, new roof or floor:

-"Looking to develop a smaller, more intimate space so they can attract different users."

-"Currently we are in the process of spending 20K+ on improving the outside public toilets and the inside toilets."

-"Like to install a lift to 1st floor (would be interested in grant funding)."

-Welcoming everybody to Village Hall events is really important, so accessibility and equality and diversity need to be considered.
-Section 8 Health & Wellbeing has some data referring to accessibility.
-A lack of volunteers negatively impacts halls ability to be fit for purpose.
-As Deborah Clarke from ACRE (Action with Communities in Rural England) said in The Village Hall Survival guide "You can have a building, but without local people to run and manage it, then it's just an empty shell."

-"Young people do not know how or even want to volunteer.
+"The hall is key for holding together the social network of the village, including for older residents who come to the coffee morning.
+Problematic at present due to being a cold space in the winter, which can affect attendance."
+"Looking to do insulation if can get funding - as no insulation on walls, and minimal in the loft."
+"We need extensive refurb throughout to incorporate improved insulation and heating."
+13% of halls without Wi-Fi are planning to get it, a breakdown by district can be seen below.
+Wi-Fi will make their halls more attractive to a variety of audiences. - ✓ 3 West Devon - ✓ 2 Torridge - ✓ 4 South Hams - ✓ 2 Teignbridge - ✓ 2 North Devon - ✓ 2 East Devon - ✓ 1 Mid Devon "With the new wifi we aim to attract new groups eg computer /IT based groups, working from home, film clubs."
+(South Hams) 31% of halls are planning to make improvements to the buildings such as extensions, toilet renovations, kitchen upgrades, increased insulation, improved accessibility, new roof or floor: "There are many things we'd like to do to improve the hall to ensure it serves all community members, currently this is prohibited by availability of volunteer time and lack of funding."
+(South Hams) "The committee is engaged in a major improvement project to improve access to hall, accessible toilet, new kitchen, additional heating and insulation to main hall."
+(North) "We have a leaking roof, so we are replacing the roof so one of the quotes we have is for an insulated roof.
+We would like to fit solar panels and batteries.
+We need to sort out the penetrating damp and rising damp.
+We need to insulate the walls, but we are concentrating on the roof."
+(West) Welcoming everybody to Village Hall events is really important, so accessibility and equality and diversity need to be considered.
+Section 8 Health and Wellbeing has some data referring to accessibility, the following quotes give a flavour of what hall committees are trying to achieve: "Have publicly accessible disabled toilets open 24hours·" (North) "People feel that it is a safe space e·g· we have a lot of same sex couples and they know they can come here and not feel judged·" (Teignbridge) "It's paramount that we have a Village Hall, it is social so that people can meet.
+We have a diverse range of people, a mix of housing including council housing, affluent people and working farms."
+(Teignbridge) A lack of volunteers negatively impacts halls ability to be fit for purpose.
+As Deborah Clarke from ACRE (Action with Communities in Rural England) said in The Village Hall Survival guide "You can have a building, but without local people to run and manage it, then it's just an empty shell".
+Young people do not know how or even want to volunteer.
 They have work and no time for volunteering.
 People want paying for doing something.
-No-one coming in to replace those that have got to an age when they want to step down."

-Good governance is an important aspect in halls being fit for purpose.
-64% of East Devon's Village Hall committee members have an up-to-date copy of their governing document, enabling them to understand what their roles and responsibilities are.
+No-one coming in to replace those that have got to an age when they want to step down.
+(West) Good governance is an important aspect in halls being fit for purpose.
+63% of Devon's Village Hall committee members have an up-to-date copy of their governing document, enabling them to understand what their roles and responsibilities are.